Introducing the CPA Professional Program

 Employers have a unique relationship with learners, providing supportive environments so learners can meet the practical experience requirements.
 If you have any questions, please don’t hesitate to email practicalexperience@cpaatlantic.ca

-- Final date to complete PE requirements in PERT: Dec 2028
+- Final date to complete Practical Experience requirements in PERT: December 2028

 Transition Overview